rafaelurrutiasilva/Minitoring_Photon_OS/README.md

 ## Monitoring Nagios checks
 In my repository, [Nagios Bash Plugins](https://github.com/rafaelurrutiasilva/nagios-bash-plugins).
 I have four small Bash scripts that will likely provide all the help you may need.
 These scripts check tasks, CPU, memory, or swap using the top command.
-The disk utilization, file age with a few attributes, and, of course, Linux processes
+The disk utilization, file age with a few attributes, and, of course, Linux processes. <br>
+All the scripts can be installed locally and then executed using SSH from the authorized monitoring server. **Be aware of security**!

+## Security in focus
+* Use local account with just enough privileges.
+* Use ssh-kyes
+* Limit login from just needed ip address